Sanctus-Fortis/wsr/Server Setup.md

 ## Getting Started
 If you are setting up the server using peripherals (such as mouse and keyboard) you will want a USB hub that you can use to connect multiple USB devices to the single port on the device.

-Your will also want a microHDMI to HDMI cable or converter so that you can connect to a monitor.
+You will also want a microHDMI to HDMI cable or converter so that you can connect to a monitor.

 If you are planning to use SSH then you will only need the wifi dongle which can be plugged in directly to the device via the single usb port.